 Students gain a thorough background in objective tests and measurements.
-A brief survey is offered in projective instruments.
-Terminology is developed, dangers and advantages of psychological instruments discussed, and each student required to administer and interpret a number of instruments.
+A brief survey is offered in intelligence, personality, organization, and industrial psychological measures.
+Terminology is developed, dangers and advantages of psychological instruments discussed, and each student is required to administer and interpret a number of instruments.
 The course is offered to juniors, seniors, and graduate students only.